 Performance tips for EJ2 Angular Gantt control

-A Gantt chart consists of rows, columns, and taskbars.
-For example, binding 10 rows and 10 columns results in rendering 100 elements in the Document Object Model (DOM) of Grid area and 10 elements in the Document Object Model (DOM) of chart area.
-To ensure optimal loading performance for the component, it is recommended to limit the number of rows and columns rendered.
-This approach helps in efficiently managing large datasets and enhancing the overall user experience.
+A Gantt chart renders rows, columns, and taskbars in the DOM.
+For example, displaying 10 rows and 10 columns creates 100 elements in the grid area DOM and 10 elements in the chart area DOM.
+To ensure optimal loading performance, limit the number of rendered rows and columns when working with large datasets.

 Optimizing performance with virtualization